silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 the _implementation_ of that text to make the computer actually carry out the desired actions.
-When I say that C is a compiled language, I make it sound like the syntatical, grammatical nature of C is somehow connected with the compiler that implements C and turns it into machine code but in reality there is no such connection.
+When I say that C is a compiled language, I make it sound like the syntatical, grammatical nature of C is somehow connected with the compiler that implements C and turns it into machine code.
+In reality there is no such connection.
 While C is usually compiled into machine code, there _are_ interpreters that can simulate its instructions.
 Similarly while most scripting languages are interpretted, you could technically design a compiler to turn the